 Spinach Salad with Burrata

 This post may contain affiliate links.
 Please read our disclosure policy.

-Burrata is one of the world's greatest cheese, like mozzarella with a creamy inside — and it's perfect on top of a vinaigrette dressed spinach salad.
+Burrata is one of the world's best cheeses, like mozzarella with a creamy inside — it's perfect on top of a lightly dressed spinach salad.

+Spinach Salad with Burrata